kescardoso/datasetbucket/README.md

         _If you are on macOS/linux, and you need help getting to your ~/.kaggle/ folder, follow these instructions: [Kaggle installation on macOS/Linux](https://adityashrm21.github.io/Setting-Up-Kaggle/)_

-    3. Wire up MongoDB and its functionalities with Flask, by installing `flask-pymongo` and `dnspython`.
+4. Wire up MongoDB and its functionalities with Flask, by installing `flask-pymongo` and `dnspython`.
 Use:

         `pip3 install flask-pymongo`

         `pip3 install dnspython`

-    4. Run the `app.py` in debug mode as a flask application or use the following command:
+5. Run the `app.py` in debug mode as a flask application or use the following command:

         `python3 -m flask run`

         to see the project in your locally deployed `http` address.

-    5. You may need to install the following packages to enable all the commands and functionalities:

-        `pip3 install reportlab`

-        `pip3 install statistics`

-        `pip3 install sklearn`

 ### Heroku Deployment